FenrirSec/llm/README.md

 ## 🛠️ Usage

 Feel free to explore and experiment with the code snippets.
-If you have any questions or run into issues, please open an issue on this repository.
+If you run into issues, please open an issue on this repository.

-## 📧 Contact

-If you have any questions about the talk or the code, you can reach me at [your email address].

 ---